-Minnesota Life Insurance Company is a subsidiary of Securian Financial Group, Inc., and is currently offering an array of attractive policy options for consumers.
+Mutual of Omaha is currently offering an array of attractive policy options for consumers.
 With an A.M.
 Best rating of A+ (superior), this company meets our criteria for financial strength.

-Minnesota Mutual’s customer service is sometimes sketchy based upon web based feedback but they are a non-captive company that is easy for professionals to work with and are also highly flexible in policy design.
+Mutual of Omaha’s customer service is good based upon web based feedback and they are a non-captive company that is easy for professionals to work with and are also highly flexible in policy design.

-Voya Financial is what we consider a company to watch closely.
-Voya has been quietly improving its marketing and products and is thus moving up in our ranks.
+John Hancock is what we consider a company to watch closely.
+John Hancock has been quietly improving its marketing and products and is thus moving up in our ranks.

 Foresters Life Insurance and Annuity Company is a subsidiary of Foresters Financial, both of which are rated A (excellent) by A.M.
 Best.
 Foresters is arguably the least known life insurance company on our list and yet commanded our attention for a few reasons.